Extent: 20 ECTS

 - The student is able to present and justify their design solution.
 S/he can describe from a number of perspectives what kind of impact the design has and what value it brings.

-- The student is familiar with good project work practices and can function responsibly as a member of a project group and knows how to communicate with various stakeholders.
+- The student is familiar with good project work practices and can function responsibly as a member of a project group and knows how to communicate with various stakeholders professionally.

 Content of the Minor

-The students work in groups on company projects.
-The learning tasks involve designing future packaging concepts and package prototypes.
+In Pack-Age course students work in groups on company projects.
+The learning tasks involve designing future packaging concepts and prototypes.
 The learning content consists of theme lectures and workshops as well as independent and supervised group work.
 Teaching is based on collaboration between different teachers and schools.
 Utilizing competence and cooperation networks makes it possible to offer more comprehensive and holistic approach to teaching and learning packaging design.